 As the supply chain processes become more complex and encompass far-reaching tasks, its management is unimaginable without intelligent automation, predictive approaches, and sustainability.
-All these aspects are achievable nowadays since logistics and supply chains possess Big Data.
+All these aspects are achievable nowadays since logistics and supply chains are under the impact of Big Data.
 In turn, Big Data feeds artificial intelligence (AI), which makes it possible to make supply chain management much more powerful than it is now.

 However, many logistics companies have already integrated this technology into their operations or plan to do so shortly.
 As Statista reports, in 2022, over a third of executives expected their companies to adopt AI on a wide scale.
 Additionally, the adoption rate of AI in supply chain management and manufacturing is expected to rise by 2025.
 If you are still skeptical about establishing an AI-driven supply chain, we offer you to check its advantages and challenges.